REF No. R09

-This is one of the rarest of such European scenes and is taken from an unidentifed European print of the type produced by Nicholas Larmessin and others - probably from a series of the seasons.
-Another of An Allegory of Summer, after a print by Larmessin after Lancret is also known on Chinese export porcelain (see Cohen & Cohen 2005, p47, No 22) but this scene, possibly representing Autumn, is not from that series.
+This is one of the rarest of such European scenes and is taken from an unidentifed European print of the type produced by Nicholas Larmessin and others - possibly from a series of the seasons.
+Several others after prints by Larmessin after Lancret are also known on Chinese export porcelain (e.g. see Cohen & Cohen 2005, p47, No 22) but this scene, possibly representing Autumn, is not from that series.

-A dinner plate from the Hodroff collection is illustrated in Howard 1994, where he notes its rarity and that it might be a biblical scene.
-The design is also found on a later service from about 1800.
+A dinner plate from the Hodroff collection is illustrated in Howard 1994, where he notes its rarity and that it might be a biblical scene from the old testament showing Naomi and Ruth but it is not from any of the biblical series of illustrations that are found on Chinese export porcelain.
+A simplified version of the design is also found on a later service from about 1800.

 References: Howard 1994, p93, No 83; Hervouët & Bruneau 1986, p87, No 4.18 a meat dish from the later service.